 Mixing different colours, textures and patterns is essential to break the monotony and add visual interest to each room.
 Using similar colours, or patterns can sometimes result in a uniform, bland look, so don’t be afraid to throw in bold colours or different textures to liven things up to give your home a unique character that would attract conversation among visitors.

-While mixing and matching can be a daunting endeavour, the results are well worth the challenge and here are some ideas and tips to get you going.
+While mixing and matching can be a daunting endeavour, the results are well worth the challenge and here are some ideas and tips to get you going for laminates in Singapore.

 1. Match a pattern to a solid colour